-Individual plasma concentration of ABT-493, possible ABT-493 metabolites, ABT-530, and possible ABT-530 metabolites will be tabulated and summarized for each visit.
+For all subjects who receive active study drug, individual plasma concentration of ABT-493, ABT-530, and possible metabolites of ABT-493 and ABT-530 will be tabulated and summarized for each visit.
 Additional summaries and analyses of concentration data may be performed if appropriate and useful in the interpretation of the data.
 Population pharmacokinetic analyses will be performed using the actual sampling time relative to dosing.
 Pharmacokinetic models will be built using a non-linear mixed-effects modeling approach.